Estimated reading time: 5 minutes

 5. New Business Trends

-Networking can help you stay on the cutting edge of technology and new business trends.
-These types of relationships and “inside” information can give you an advantage over your competitors by implementing new and fresh ways of doing things.
+These shared industry tips can potentially give you an advantage over your competitors by implementing new and fresh ways of doing things.

 Create a system; write something specific about a person on the back of their business card so you can remember them when you get back to your office.

 Does anyone have success stories to share through networking?